April 24, 2020:

 Karthik – The embodiment/representation of today’s millennials, to whom success is gauged on materialistic fundamentals, i.e. the bungalow, and the bank balance, among other fiscal merits.

-Vivek – An ever agitated personality who comes off as a pain-in-the-ass, with his fixation to do only what he likes.
+Vivek – An ever agitated personality who comes off as a pain-in-the-ass, with a fixation to do only what he likes.
+Bitter, but it’s real.

-Kaushik – A consistent reminder that life is supposed to be cherished, while not making it only about celebration.
+Kaushik – A consistent reminder that life is supposed to be cherished.

 Unlike other coming-of-age, soul-finding stories, the characters of Ee Nagaraniki Emaindi, don’t find their calling while on a vacation in an exotic country.
 The fact that they cannot afford a trip to one such country, and in-fact are practically jobless, yet are full of life and joy should be a life-exercise to us.